 This concept isn’t that far-fetched.
 Over 3 billion people meet once a week to learn about spirit worlds and supernatural beings.

-So, is the spirit world of the Shaman real or imagination?
+So, is the spirit world of the Shaman an accurate representation of reality or imagination?
 If it is just imagination, how does that differ from reality?
-After all, everything we experience is the mind.
+After all, everything we experience is within the mind.

 The idea of spirit worlds prompts some interesting questions.
-Are these worlds real or imaginary?
-What qualifies as “real”?
-Is there a distinction between ordinary and non-ordinary states of reality?
+Are these worlds authentic representations of reality or imaginary?
+What qualifies as “a genuine reality”?
+Is there a distinction between ordinary and non-ordinary states of existence?
 What are the boundaries of reality?
 Our dreams also take place in “non-ordinary reality.”
-Are they just imagination, or isn’t this experience a part of our reality?
+Are they just imagination, or isn’t this experience a part of our existence?